Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: CONCLUSIONS

 Extensions beyond the standard operation outlined in this work could realize QND measurements~\cite{Schondorf2020, Wang2019} or measurements in the middle of an annealing sequence, which could be used to perform quantum simulation experiments on large systems of qubits~\cite{Harris2018, King2018, King2019}.

-This demonstration shows that fast, high fidelity readout of low-$I_p$ flux qubits is possible without sacrificing qubit lifetime, out to the microsecond level.
+This work shows that fast, high-fidelity readout of low-$I_p$ flux qubits is possible without sacrificing qubit lifetime, out to the microsecond level.
 We have identified multiple viable paths for its further optimization.
-Our methodology is compatible with previously demonstrated scalable readout schemes~\cite{Whittaker2016}, and can even be extrapolated to improve conventional cQED readout of other qubit types such as transmons~\cite{Koch2007} and fluxonium~\cite{Manucharyan2009, Nguyen2019}.
+Our methodology is compatible with previously implemented scalable readout schemes~\cite{Whittaker2016}, and can even be extrapolated to improve conventional cQED readout of other qubit types such as transmons~\cite{Koch2007} and fluxonium~\cite{Manucharyan2009, Nguyen2019} by performing high-fidelity mapping from persistent-current states to energy eigenstates~\cite{Quintana2017phd}.
 The combination of fidelity, speed, and isolation make it a critical enabling component of high-coherence quantum annealers.

-\section{Experimental Setup and Wiring}
+\section{EXPERIMENTAL SETUP AND WIRING}

-Figure~\ref{fig:fridge} is a schematic representation of the measurement setup from room temperature down to the mixing chamber.
+In Fig.~\ref{fig:fridge} we present a schematic representation of the measurement setup from room temperature down to the mixing chamber.
 The experiments are performed in a Leiden Cryogenics dilution refrigerator, with a base temperature in the range of $15-25$ mK.
-Individual flux biases are provided by independent arbitrary waveform generator (AWG) channels and reach the device via phosphor-bronze ribbon cables from 300 K to 4 K, followed by NbTi cables from 4 K to the mixing chamber.
-The isolation measurements presented in the main text were carried out with a slightly modified flux-bias configuration.
-In addition to the displayed DC biases, high-frequency control was provided by additional, independent AWG channels.
-These RF biases were sent down the coax lines, and they were combined with the DC biases at the mixing chamber via cryogenic bias-tees with an added 1-GHz low-pass filter.
+Individual flux biases are provided by independent arbitrary waveform generator (AWG) channels and reach the device via phosphor bronze ribbon cables from 300 to 4 K, followed by NbTi cables from 4 K to the mixing chamber.
+The isolation measurements presented in the main text are carried out with a slightly modified flux-bias configuration.
+In addition to the displayed dc biases, high-frequency control is provided by different, independent AWG channels, utilizing their full 1 GS/s time resolution.
+These rf biases are sent down the coax lines, and they are combined with the dc biases at the mixing chamber via cryogenic bias tees with an added 1-GHz low-pass filter.

-Output signals are first amplified by a traveling-wave parametric amplifier (TWPA)~\cite{Macklin2015} at the mixing chamber, followed by a high-electron-mobility transistor (HEMT) amplifier anchored at $4$ K. We use a split-heterodyne configuration with image rejection to downconvert signals into the IF band.
-A field programmable gate array (FPGA) digitizer performs analog-to-digital conversion for signal processing and analysis.
+Output signals are first amplified by a (JTWPA)~\cite{Macklin2015} at the mixing chamber, followed by a high-electron-mobility transistor (HEMT) amplifier anchored at $4$ K. The JTWPA is included as a standard element in the dilution refrigerator wiring in order to enable the widest possible range of experiments.
+However, if optimizing for this particular type of readout, the JTWPA is likely not necessary, as it is expected to limit the total power used to drive the tunable resonator.
+At high drive power, the tunable resonator is expected to provide similar signal to noise at integration times even shorter than the minimum presented in the main text.